safe-embodied-ai/safe-embodied-ai.github.io/index.md

 ---

 ## Introduction
 Despite recent breakthroughs in embodied AI, ensuring the safety, robustness, and deployability of these systems in high-risk settings, such as field robotics, remains a critical challenge.
-This workshop will focus on safety considerations in outdoor, industrial, and high-stakes environments—characterized by uncertainty, open-world dynamics, and extreme conditions.
-Developing safe robotic methods requires interdisciplinary collaboration across diverse communities, including robotics, machine learning, statistics, control, human-robot interaction (HRI), and large models.
-This workshop aims to serve as a platform for fostering such collaboration, advancing both the theoretical foundations and practical applications of safe embodied AI in real-world deployments.
-Key topics will include uncertainty quantification in large robotic models, risk-aware decision-making, statistical safety guarantees, safe learning, and certifiable learning for field robotics.
-Additionally, the workshop will cover novel safety metrics, benchmarking methodologies, and the development of high-fidelity simulations to enhance the safety and reliability of field robotics.
+This workshop will focus on safety considerations in unstructured, outdoor, industrial, and high-stakes environments—characterized by uncertainty, open-world dynamics, and extreme conditions.
+Developing safe robotic methods requires interdisciplinary collaboration across diverse sub-communities, including field robotics, AI safety, robot foundation models, control theory, and formal verification.
+This workshop aims to serve as a platform for fostering such collaboration, advancing both the theoretical foundations and practical applications of safe embodied AI in real-world field deployments.
+Bringing together researchers, practitioners, and industry leaders, this workshop aims to foster dialogue between academia and industry, bridging the gap between theoretical advancements and practical deployment.

 Key topics include:
-- TBD

-## Program Committee Nominations

-Call for Reviewers: If you are interested in contributing to our paper review process, please complete the [sign-up form](https://forms.gle/32dmEuJekgrhxzoW8).
-We will publicly acknowledge our program committee members.
-Your expertise and time dedicated to this effort are greatly appreciated and crucial to the success of the workshop.

-## Submission Guideline

-Please visit the [Call for papers](https://safe-embodied-ai.github.io/cfp) page for detailed guidelines.
+**Safe Learning-Based Control and Planning:**
+* What are the challenges of integrating safety into learning-based systems?
+* How can we develop certifiable learning machines that enable robots to discover new behaviors while guaranteeing safety, reliability, and efficiency?
+* How to balance the trade-offs between performance and safety to avoid learning overly conservative behavior?

+**Safety Guarantees:**
+* How can formal verification be applied to learning-based methods?
+* What methods can provide statistical safety guarantees in field robotics?
+* What role can hybrid approaches—blending traditional methods and learning methods—play in ensuring safety in robotics?

+**Risk and Uncertainty:**
+* What are efficient and theoretically grounded methods for computing aleatory and/or epistemic uncertainty in deep learning models?
+* How can risk quantification enhance safety in learning-based control?
+* What are effective strategies for risk- and uncertainty-aware decision-making?

+**Foundation Models in Robotics:**
+* How can LLMs/VLMs/VLAs enhance robotic safety through contextual understanding and reasoning?
+* How can we address hallucinations in foundation models and ensure they do not lead to safety issues?
+* How can we balance performance, latency, and resource constraints when deploying foundation models on the edge?

+**Validation, Simulation, and Safety Benchmarks:**
+* How can we create high-fidelity, physics-based simulation environments and digital twins to evaluate robotic safety?
+* How can we develop realistic benchmarks, datasets, and standardized metrics for measuring safety in field, industrial, and outdoor robotics?
+* How to define good safety specifications when dealing with image-based inputs?

 ## Invited Speakers
 <div class="row projects pt-1 pb-1">